-Through the generous support of the National Science Foundation (NSF), the MECHANISM Scholars Program will provide both scholarship and academic support for academically talented students who apply for financial aid, demonstrate financial need and plan to major in mathematics or science.
+Through the generous support of the National Science Foundation (NSF), the MECHANISM Scholars Program will provide both scholarship and academic support for academically talented students who apply for financial aid, demonstrate financial need, plan to major in mathematics or science, and are US Citizens or Permanent Residents.
 The Program will allow Pitzer College to provide 16 students, 8 each from students entering in 2015 and 2016, with up to four years of scholarship support, as long as the student remains in one of the targeted majors and in good academic standing.
 The scholarship, when combined with the other federal, state and institutional grant programs, will result in a grant heavy financial aid package that will allow MECHANISM Scholars to attend Pitzer with significantly smaller student loan amounts than would normally be assumed.

 - Students who file a Free Application for Federal Student Aid (FAFSA), the CSS/Financial Aid PROFILE, and submit all financial aid requirements by the posted deadlines.
 Students must qualify for financial aid.

 - Students who possess an academic aptitude for science & mathematics based on course work, grades, recommendation letters and extra-curricular activities.

 - Students who demonstrate an interest in majoring in math or science.

 - Students may apply to the MECHANISM Scholars Program by downloading the application from this webpage once it becomes available in the fall of 2015.